Verpa bohemica

 Verpa bohemica is a species of fungus in the family Morchellaceae.
-Commonly known as the early morel or the wrinkled thimble-cap.
+The synonym Ptychoverpa bohemica is often used by European mycologists and it is commonly known as the early morel or the wrinkled thimble-cap.

 The mushroom has a pale yellow or brown thimble-shaped cap—2 to 4 cm in diameter by 2 to 5 cm long—that has a surface wrinkled and ribbed with brain-like convolutions.
-The cap hangs from the top of a lighter-colored, brittle stem that measures up to 12 cm long by 1 to 2.5 cm thick.
-Microscopically, the mushroom is distinguished by its large spores, typically 60–80 by 15–18 µm, and the presence of only two spores per ascus.
+A feature distinguishing the species from true morels (genus Morchella), the cap hangs free from the top of the stem, which is lighter in color, brittle, and up to 12 cm long by 1 to 2.5 cm thick.
+Microscopically, the mushroom is distinguished by its large spores, typically 60–80 by 15–18 μm, and the presence of only two spores per ascus.

-In the field, the mushroom is reliably distinguished from the true morels on the basis of cap attachment: V. bohemica has a cap that hangs completely free from the stem.
-Although widely considered edible, some attention should be paid to the correct preparation.
-Consumption of the mushroom, not correctly prepared lead to reports of poisoning in susceptible individuals.
-Poisoning symptoms include gastrointestinal upset and lack of muscular coordination.
-V. bohemica is found in northern North America, Europe, and Asia.
-It fruits in early spring, growing on the ground in woods following the snowmelt, before the appearance of "true morels" (genus Morchella).
-The synonym Ptychoverpa bohemica is often used by European mycologists.
+Verpa bohemica is found in northern North America, Europe, and Asia.
+It fruits in early spring, growing on the ground in woods following the snowmelt, before the appearance of true morels.
+Although widely considered edible, if incorrectly prepared, consumption of the mushroom may lead to poisoning in susceptible individuals; symptoms include gastrointestinal upset and lack of muscular coordination.

-Taxonomy, phylogeny, and naming
+Taxonomy

 The species was first described in the scientific literature by the Czech physician and mycologist Julius Vincenz von Krombholz in 1828, under the name Morchella bohemica.
 The German naturalist Joseph Schröter transferred it to the genus Verpa in 1893.
 Ptychoverpa bohemica is a synonym that was published by Frenchman Jean Louis Émile Boudier in his 1907 treatise on the Discomycetes of Europe; the name is still occasionally used, especially in European publications.
 Boudier believed that the large, curved ascospores and the rare and short paraphyses were sufficiently distinct to warrant a new genus to contain the single species.
 Ptychoverpa has also been classified as a section of Verpa.
 The section is characterized by the presence of thick longitudinal ridges on the cap that can be simple or forked.
 The species was first discovered in Canada by Alfred Brooker Klugh shortly before 1910 where it was referred to by another synonym, Morchella bispora.

+Etymology

 The specific epithet bohemica refers to Bohemia (now a part of the Czech Republic), where Krombholz originally collected the species.
 The mushroom is commonly known as the "early morel", "early false morel", or the "wrinkled thimble-cap".
 Ptychoverpa is derived from the Ancient Greek ptyx (genitive form ptychos), meaning "fold", layer", or "plate".